Post by Graveyardbride on Dec 22, 2013 7:13:06 GMT -5

 A Christmas Carol: Ghost of Charles Dickens

-A Christmas Carol, Charles Dickens’ story about ghostly visitors, had a profound and lasting effect on the English-speaking world.
+A Christmas Carol by Charles Dickens, a story about ghostly visitors, had a profound and lasting effect on the English-speaking world.
 To many, Christmas just isn’t Christmas without Ebenezer Scrooge and the ghosts of Christmas past, present and future.
 Maybe it is this keen concentration on the supernatural that has resulted in so many British ghosts having chosen to appear at Christmastime.

 Although ghost stories had long been a Yuletide tradition in England, after Dickens wrote his memorable tale, ghost stories became as much a part of Christmas as holly, roast goose and plum pudding.